gjermundgaraba/bjaanes.github.io/_posts/2016-06-18-why-you-should-favor-composition-over-inheritance.md

 tags:
   -
 ---
-TODO: Write intro.

-* Inheritance hierarchies are hard to reason about
+In this post I will give you a brief introduction to composition and inheritance, and an example of how inheritance often can go wrong.

+Many developers use inheritance as their go-to weapon of choice for code re-use and to avoid duplication.
+It can be a good tool, but in many cases, it's not the most efficient.

+<!--more-->

+This post is all about my opinions, thoughts and experiences with inheritance and composition, and should in no way be taken as a anything more than that.

+Remember to think for yourself and always learn something new, so that you can make the most informed decision possible!

+# Inheritance vs composition

 * Mention something about has-a is-a relationships
 * The difference between is-a and has-a relationships is well known and a fundamental part of OOAD, but what is less well known is that almost every is-a relationship would be better off re-articulated as a has-a relationship.
-* Make sure to say that this is my opinion etc.

-<!--more-->
+# Example time

 Let's assume we are creating some sort of app that simulates phones of different types.